MainulDip/KotlinEveryday/kotlin-basic-101.md

         6 -> println("Apologies!
 You rolled a 6.
 Try again!")
     }

-    // when can also return a value val drawableResource = when (diceRoll) {
+    // when can also return a value, here when as `statement` as assignments is going on as a whole. val drawableResource = when (diceRoll) {
         1 -> R.drawable.dice_1
         2 -> R.drawable.dice_2